prantlf/grunt-jsonlint/README.md

 * Optionally recognizes JavaScript-style comments and single quoted strings.
 * Optionally ignores trailing commas and reports duplicate object keys as an error.
 * Can sort object keys alphabetically.
-* Prefers using the 8x faster native JSON parser, if possible.
+* Prefers using the 7x faster native JSON parser, if possible.
 * Formats column number of error occurrences too, does not report error location twice.
+* Prints the same rich error information for schema validation.
 * Depends on up-to-date npm modules with no installation warnings.

 Requires grunt 1.0+ and node 6.0+.